OPT Application at a Glance

 - Confirm your requested OPT start date; and

-- Arrange for your academic advisor to confirm the aforementioned program completion date.
+- Arrange for your academic advisor to confirm the program completion date.

 The eForm will also require you to submit the relevant information and documentation for a ISSO advisor to issue you a new I-20 recommending OPT for your requested dates.
-Please review our OPT eForm instructions before submitting the eForm.
+Please review the Documents to Submit to ISSO before submitting the eForm.

 Step 4: Access your OPT I-20 and Prepare for Filing with USCIS